Western University College of Veterinary Medicine: Academics

 The College of Veterinary Medicine has an entirely problem-based curriculum, rather than lecture-based.
 This style of curriculum, with its emphasis on small group work and research, is purported to improve skills that may be less-developed in a lecture format and provide students with more flexibility in determining their study schedule and style.
-Critics of problem based learning argue that a more structured curriculum is more effective, especially in the beginning portions of program while students are developing active learning skills.
+Critics of problem-based learning (PBL) at the time argued that a more structured curriculum was more effective, especially in the beginning portions of program while students are developing active learning skills.

+However, subsequent educational research has demonstrated that while structure is valuable in early stages, problem-based learning (PBL) offers significant benefits in fostering critical thinking, self-directed learning, and the application of knowledge to real-world scenarios.
+Studies have shown that, when appropriately scaffolded, PBL can enhance long-term retention and adaptability in learners, particularly in professional and medical education programs.

 Public health is also emphasized throughout the veterinary medicine curriculum.

 Veterinary students at WesternU complete clinical rotations at any of more than 300 teaching sites, which contrasts with the traditional model of veterinary education in the US, where students rotate primarily at a large, single, teaching hospital.

 Along with students from the other colleges at Western University, students at WesternU CVM participate in interprofessional education.
 The program is intended to improve understanding of other health professions and to provide and promote a team approach to patient-centered care and health care management, leading to improved patient care.
 Some evidence supports the effectiveness of interprofessional education in encouraging collaborative practice, although it is not firmly established.

+Along with students from the other colleges at Western University, students at WesternU CVM engage in interprofessional education that aligns with the principles of One Health.
+The program is designed to foster a comprehensive understanding of the interconnectedness of human, animal, and environmental health while promoting collaboration among diverse health professions.
+This team-based approach enhances patient-centered care and health care management, contributing to improved outcomes across species and ecosystems.
+Some evidence supports the effectiveness of interprofessional education in advancing collaborative practice and addressing complex health challenges, though further research is needed to establish its long-term impact.

-The College of Veterinary Medicine has nearly 400 students; in the fall of 2011, the college received nearly 740 applications for 105 positions.
+The College of Veterinary Medicine has over 400 students; in 2022, the college received 1,131 applications for 105 positions for the next incoming class.